mcdaniel/json_c_tutorial/README.md

         ]
     }

 You can see here by this example that arrays contain lists of items which may either be base types (int, float, string, ...) or objects.
 Also note that the last element of an array cannot have a trailing comma (I suppose to make parsing easier).
+If you inadvertently add the comment, the parser will error when trying to parse the text.

 Note that JSON, oddly, does not support comments (I suppose this is to save space and make parsing easier).
-However, there is a convention that you can annotate an object with an comment by creating adding an additional field with the key "_comment".
+However, there is a convention that you can annotate an object with an comment by creating adding an additional object with the key "_comment".
 For example,

     {
         "_comment":"This is the comment for my object",